-- No moral message, - "Forbidden Knowledge": like Dr Faustus and Frankenstein, Jekyll wants to go beyond human limits but is inevitably punished in the end. - The dramatic conflict of human nature: man is divided in two parts(a good one and an evil one, a higher and a lower one, spiritual and physical). - These contrasts can lead to sin. - Repressing that part of man's personality (the instinctive part) only increases its force and leads to the destruction of the personality. - Human mind is not a single, well-defined block, but is made up of multiple, often contrasting pieces. - Dr Jekyll reflects the duplicitous atmosphere of the Victorian society.
+- The dramatic conflict of human nature: man is divided in two parts(a good one and an evil one, a higher and a lower one, spiritual and physical). - Repressing the instinctive part man's personality only increases its force and leads to the destruction of the personality. - NATURAL LAW claims that everything is created to particular design and for a particular purpose, and that purpose is what is GOOD to which everything aims. - Good is to be done and evil is to be avoided.
+(Aquinas)